 While the coverage and benefits are important, the premium in insurance must be affordable and sustainable over the long term.
 Compare quotes from different insurers, but ensure you are not sacrificing essential coverage for a lower price; balance cost with the value and comprehensiveness of the policy.

-Riders are optional add-ons that enhance your basic policy coverage for an additional premium, offering benefits such as critical illness cover, accidental death benefit, or premium waiver.
+Riders are optional add-ons that enhance your basic policy coverage for an additional premium, offering benefits such as critical illness cover, accidental death benefit, or waiver of premium.
 Evaluate whether the specific riders available address your potential risks and whether the added cost provides worthwhile additional protection.

 Consider how the insurance policy fits into your long-term financial plan and life objectives.
 Whether your goal is to ensure your family’s financial stability, leave a legacy, fund your children’s future, or protect your assets, the policy should support these aspirations.

-The claim settlement ratio of an insurer indicates the percentage of claims they have paid out against the total claims received during a financial year.
+The claim settlement ratio of an insurer indicates the percentage of claims it has paid out against the total claims received during a financial year.
 A consistently high CSR is a strong indicator of the insurer’s reliability and their commitment to honoring legitimate claims, which is important when you or your beneficiaries need support.

 You should always carefully read and understand the policy document before purchasing.
 Pay close attention to inclusions, exclusions, waiting periods for certain conditions, the claim filing process, and any specific clauses that could impact your coverage.